charlesrocabert/puutools/example/README.md

 </p>

 <p align="justify">
-Note that at <strong>STEP 3</strong>, we copy the dead individuals in the lineage tree, but not in the phylogenetic tree.
-Indeed, we will recover later the evolution of the phenotypic trait and the fitness from the lineage tree, while we will only extract the structure of the phylogenetic tree.
+Note that at <strong>STEP 3</strong>, we copy the dead individuals in the lineage tree, but not in the coalescence tree.
+Indeed, we will recover later the evolution of the phenotypic trait and the fitness from the lineage tree, while we will only extract the structure of the coalescence tree.
 </p>

 <p align="justify">